FAQ

 What are the cost and benefits of a BNC membership?

-Family membership: $20.00 per household
+Family membership: $25.00 per household

-Individual membership: $15.00
+Individual membership: $20.00

-Senior Citizen membership: $8.00 per person
+Senior Citizen or Student membership: $10.00 per person

 Benefits include quarterly Nature Notes newsletter, free or reduced price on public programs, voting privileges, invitation to annual spring banquet.